Links on Android Authority may earn us a commission. Learn more.

 Noise cancellation is superb

-Shure’s ANC technology beats out any of its competitors by a country mile.
-Low-frequency sounds are quieted to sound half as loud as they would otherwise, while midrange sounds (e.g., talking roommates) are rendered four times quieter.
+Shure’s ANC technology beats out any of most all of its competitors by a country mile.
+Low-frequency sounds are quieted to sound half as loud as they would otherwise, while midrange sounds (e.g., talking roommates) are rendered two-to-four times quieter.
 Exceptionally loud A/C units are no match for the Shure Aonic 50 noise-canceling capabilities.
 Sure, the Sony WH-1000XM3 does a slightly better job of reducing midrange sounds (200Hz-3kHz), but the Aonic 50 is the better pick for frequent flyers.

 Connection strength and Bluetooth codec support